pybamm-team/PyBaMM/README.md

 If you use PyBaMM in your work, please cite our paper

-"Sulzer, V., Marquis, S. G., Timms, R., Robinson, M., & Chapman, S. J. (2020).
+> Sulzer, V., Marquis, S. G., Timms, R., Robinson, M., & Chapman, S. J. (2020).
 Python Battery Mathematical Modelling (PyBaMM). _ECSarXiv.
-February, 7_."
+February, 7_.

 You can use the bibtex